Milnor fibre boundary of a non-isolated surface singularity: The plumbing calculus

+\bekezdes In the literature there are several special classes of graphs codifying special families of 3--manifolds, for which the graph calculus, that is the set of allowed operations, is more restrictive.
+Such special classes are for example, `spherical plumbing graphs', `orientable plumbing graphs with no cycles', or `star--shaped plumbing graphs'.
+For more examples and for their calculus, see e.g. Theorem 3.2 in \cite{neumann}.

+Besides the study of special families of 3--manifolds, there is another motivation to consider reduced sets of operations.
+If the class of plumbing graphs considered is the result of a special geometric construction, then they might carry some information in their shape or decorations which might be lost in the diffeomorphism type of $M(\G)$.
+In such a situation, if we wish to preserve that extra information, then we must use only those operations which preserve it.
+Of course, in such a case, we cannot always expect the validity of the `sufficiency of the calculus', but we gain a stronger `stability'.

+For example, in the case of the plumbing calculus of {\it negative definite resolution graph} of a normal \ix{graph!negative definite} surface singularity, or the {\it dual graph} of any kind of complex curve configuration on a smooth complex surface, we prefer to use only $(-1)$--blow ups and its inverse instead of all possible operations of the smooth (oriented or non--oriented) calculus.
+In this way, we can make sure that the graph modified by the operation can again be realized in the corresponding complex analytical context.
+Moreover, the blow ups preserve the number of independent cycles and the genera of the graph (for their definition see below), which carry some analytic Hodge theoretical information, cf. \ref{re:nss}.

+\bekezdes \ In the present article, guided by results of the present work, we also select a special set of operations from those used in the calculus of oriented plumbed 3--manifolds and their graphs.
+The collection of these operations is called {\it reduced set of operations}, and they generate the {\it reduced plumbing calculus}. \ix{plumbing!graph calculus!reduced|textbf}

+Our graphs are constructed from a singularity theoretical viewpoint.
+Using only the reduced set of operations allows for preserving features of these graphs inherited from their algebro--geometric/analytic construction, which might be lost if we run all the operations of the smooth calculus.

+The principle by which we select the `{\it reduced set of operations}' is the following.
+For any decorated plumbing graph $\G$ let $c(\G)$ be the number of independent cycles in $\G$ (i.e. the rank of $H_1(|\G|)$, where $|\G|$ is the topological realization of $\G$).
+Furthermore, let $g(\G)$ be the sum of the genus decorations of $\G$, i.e $g(\G)=\sum_{w\in\calw(\G)}g_w$.
+The point is that all the graphs provided by our main construction, associated with a fixed geometrical object (singularity) --- but depending essentially on the choice of an embedded resolution ---, share two properties: all of them are connected, and $c(\G)+g(\G)$ is the same for all of them (describing a geometric entity independent of the construction, cf. \ref{GEO}).
+Our {\it reduced set} contains exactly those operations of the oriented calculus which

+{\it In Neumann's notation this list is the following} : {\bf R0(a)} (reverse the sign--decoration on all edges other than loops adjacent to a vertex), {\bf R1} (blowing down $\pm 1$ vertices), {\bf R3} (0--chain absorption), and {\bf R5} (oriented handle absorption).
+The inverses of R1, R3 and R5 are called: blowing up, 0--chain extrusion, oriented handle extrusion. \ix{number of independent cycles|textbf}

-\begin{remark}\labelpar{re:split} Usually, the operation R6 (splitting) of Neumann's article \cite{neumann} replaces a connected graph by another one with several connected components.
-Nevertheless, if the starting graph is rather specific, then the output graph can be connected.
-This operation has the following form (where the two left--edges might have any sign--decorations) :\\
+\begin{remark}\labelpar{re:split} There is one particular case of the splitting operation R6 which still satisfies the requirements (\ref{eq:speclist}).
+This operation has the following form, where the two left--edges might have any sign--decorations:\\

-{\bf [R6$^{naive}$] (`Naive' splitting).}
+{\bf [R6$^{naive}$] (`Naive' splitting)}